anujmahajan28/tp/README.md

-Objective
+✅ Objective

-To verify that the request creator is automatically added as a default stakeholder with correct default values such as Name, Position, Point of Contact, and Notification.
+To verify that when a new stakeholder is added, all fields are initialized with correct default values and button states.

 ⸻

 ✅ Jira Summary

-[Stakeholders] Creator is auto-added as default stakeholder with predefined values
+[Stakeholders] Default values and button states when adding a new stakeholder